 Standard conditions for online consumer purchase

-11. “Defect claims”, (“reklamasjoner”), and the deadline to put forth a claim in the case of delays
+- defect claims, (reklamasjoner) and the deadline to put forth the claim in the case of delays

-13. The buyers rights in the case of defect or an incomplete service/ product
+- The buyers rights in the case of defect or incomplete service / product

 This purchase is regulated by the following standard conditions of online sales for consumer purchase.
-The term “consumer purchase” in this context refers to the sale of merchandise to a consumer who`s not mainly buying as a part of business activity, but as a private consumer, and that/when the seller engages/ acts in a way that is to be considered business related activities, (“næringsvirksomhet”), selling goods/merchandise online.
+The term “consumer purchase” in this context refers to the sale of merchandise to a consumer.
+A consumer who is not mainly buying as a part of business activity, but as a private consumer and that/when the seller engages/acts in a way that is to be considered business related activities, (“næringsvirksomhet”), selling goods/merchandise online.
 The contract is made by, and recommended by, The Consumer Authority (“Forbrukerombudet”)

-And these laws give the consumer inalienable rights.
-The terms in this contract are not to be taken as a limitation in the aforementioned statutory/ inalienable rights but lists the parties most important rights and duties with regards to the deal.
-The seller may choose to offer the byer better terms than what is listed in these conditions.
+These laws give the consumer inalienable rights.
+The terms in this contract are not to be taken as a limitation in the aforementioned statutory/ inalienable rights, but lists the parties most important rights and duties with regards to the deal.
+The seller may choose to offer the buyer better terms than what is listed in these conditions.

 1. The Agreement